DataFire/Integrations/integrations/generated/azure_storage/README.md

 #### Input
 * input `object`
   * resourceGroupName **required** `string`: The name of the resource group within the user's subscription.
 The name is case insensitive.
   * accountName **required** `string`: The name of the storage account within the specified resource group.
 Storage account names must be between 3 and 24 characters in length and use numbers and lower-case letters only.
   * parameters **required** [AccountSasParameters](#accountsasparameters)
-  * api-version **required** `string`: Client Api Version.
+  * api-version **required** `string`: The API version to use for this operation.
-  * subscriptionId **required** `string`: Gets subscription credentials which uniquely identify the Microsoft Azure subscription.
-The subscription ID forms part of the URI for every service call.
+  * subscriptionId **required** `string`: The ID of the target subscription.

 #### Output
 * output [ListAccountSasResponse](#listaccountsasresponse)